 When it comes to deciding between a Pre Workout and Protein Shake, there are some key things that you need to be aware of – some of them more obvious than others.

 You’re probably already aware of the potential benefits of both types of supplements but knowing a bit more about each one works can be very beneficial when you’re looking to make a decision about which one is the right choice for you.

 On the face of it, it looks simple.
-Pre Workouts are designed to get you feeling great during your workouts, while Protein Shakes are designed to give your body a boost of protein to help build mor muscle.
+Pre Workouts are designed to help support you through your workouts, while Protein Shakes are designed to give your body a source of protein to help fuel recovery.

 But there is a bit more to it than that, and things can get complicated especially when some fitness experts actually recommend taking a protein shake before your workout.

 Editor's note: The content on this website is meant to be informative in nature, but it should not be taken as medical advice.
 The content of our articles is not intended for use as diagnosis, prevention, and/or treatment of health problems.
 It’s always best to speak with your doctor or a certified medical professional before making any changes to your lifestyle, diet or exercise routine, or trying a new supplement.

 It’s important to point out that both pre workouts and protein shakes are not intended to replace a varied diet and a healthy overall lifestyle.

 Instead, they can be combined as part of an already-healthy diet and sensible workout plan, if and when required.